MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/transparency.md

 As you've seen, the [`SKPaint`](xref:SkiaSharp.SKPaint) class includes a [`Color`](xref:SkiaSharp.SKPaint.Color) property of type [`SKColor`](xref:SkiaSharp.SKColor). `SKColor` includes an alpha channel, so anything that you color with an `SKColor` value can be partially transparent.

 Some transparency was demonstrated in the [**Basic Animation in SkiaSharp**](animation.md) article.
-This article goes somewhat deeper into transparency to combine multiple objects in a single scene.
+This article goes somewhat deeper into transparency to combine multiple objects in a single scene, a technique sometimes known as _blending_.
+More advanced blending techniques are discussed in the articles in the [**SkiaSharp shaders**](../effects/shaders/index.md) section.

 You can set the transparency level when you first create a color using the four-parameter [`SKColor`](xref:SkiaSharp.SKColor.%23ctor(System.Byte,System.Byte,System.Byte,System.Byte)) constructor: